 6. Lack of Stability

 Last but not least, you will miss stability at some point.
 Sooner or later, you will find yourself thinking that the post office job you quit at home wasn’t so bad after all.

 That’s normal.
 Traveling and working all the time is rewarding but also challenging.
 Moving to different places means finding a different routine all the time, and putting effort to meet and connect with new people.
 And some cultures will feel more ‘a home’ than others.

 You will feel tired and overwhelmed because of a lack of stability.
 A nomadic lifestyle means finding internal stability that helps you adjust wherever you are.
 For example, instead of thinking that practicing yoga every morning is your only solution, consider that doing yoga is one of your safe moments of the day.
 Sometimes it will be in the evening, some others in the morning.
 It will depend on how you feel and where you are.

 Stability means having clear daily activities that help you achieve your goal.
 How you organize these activities – it’s up to you!

 Now You Are Ready To Become a Nomad

 Let’s get honest, becoming a digital nomad won’t be all you expect when you do your Google research.
 You’ll have to live it to understand it.
-But all these advantages and disadvantages will help you know which lifestyle suits you best, and the kind of schedule you’ll carry.
+But all these advantages and disadvantages will help you know which nomadic lifestyle suits you best.

 As a nomad, you’ll expose yourself to new situations, challenges, and ideas every day.
 Whether it’s understanding a country’s subway system, meeting new traditions and cultures, or surfing with strangers, your personal growth will thank you for this journey.
 You’ll learn the keys of digital nomadism, becoming more open-minded, confident, and better organizing your remote work life.
 And these qualities will serve you forever!